Staff Wellbeing - Employee Assistance Programme

 Through PAM Assist you can:

 - Access extensive online resource where you can seek information and advice on a wide range of topics concerning work life, personal issues, health & wellbeing.

 - Access a legal advice line where you will get free advice from a lawyer on any issue, including debt organisation.

 - Be guided to other support services on other issues.

 If you have any concerns you would wish to raise in relation to accessing these services, or the quality of the services themselves, please contact:

 Safety & Wellbeing, University of Glasgow, 63 Oakfield Avenue, Glasgow, G12 8LP

 Helping a Distressed Student

-Please read over the below University of Glasgow Staff Guide for Helping Distressed Students:
+Please read the below University of Glasgow Staff Guide on Helping Distressed Students: